clarissatang/KioskCheckoutSystem/README.txt

 Checkout System Design
 ------------------------------

-1. Create a csv file to store all the product information.
+1. Created a csv file to store all the product information.
 The format is
 -----------------------------------------------------------------------------------------
 Product_Name | Regular_Price | is_On_Sale | Sale_Price | is_Additional_Sale | Sale_Rule
 -----------------------------------------------------------------------------------------